Generative-Labs/Documentation/docs/Tutorials/ethos/ethos.md

 > Sign with wallet to register user and obtain message encryption keys

-For any first-time user of Web3MQ's network, you'll need to register on Web3MQ's network.
+For any first-time user of Ethos's network, you'll need to register on Ethos's network.

 1. Call the Client.init() to initialize your network
 ```tsx